 In the first weeks, your baby is driven almost entirely by primitive reflexes.
 The grasp reflex, the startle reflex, the rooting reflex — these are survival mechanisms, but they're also the first sparks of motor activity.
 What matters most at this stage is head control.
 Babies who develop strong neck muscles early build the postural control that underpins every sporting movement later on.
 Tummy time, even for just a few minutes a day, is your most powerful tool right now.
+Hewitt et al. (2020), in a systematic review published in Pediatrics, found that infants with greater tummy time exposure achieved gross motor milestones earlier and showed lower rates of plagiocephaly (flat-head syndrome).
 Start it in week one if you can.

 At around eight weeks something remarkable happens.
 Your baby starts to reach for things deliberately.
 This is no longer reflex, it's intentional movement.
-Their brain is beginning to map the relationship between eye and hand.
-This is a connection that will one day allow them to catch a cricket ball or return a tennis serve.
-Hang objects at the right distance — just beyond easy reach — to encourage this reaching behaviour.
+Their brain is beginning to map the relationship between eye and hand — a connection that will one day allow them to catch a cricket ball or return a tennis serve.
+Hang objects at the right distance, just beyond easy reach, to encourage this reaching behaviour.
 Make them work for it slightly.
 That gentle challenge is exactly what developing brains need.

 By four months, most babies are rolling, or close to it.
 Rolling requires the coordination of multiple muscle groups working together — the core, the hips, the shoulders.
 It is, in athletic terms, a full-body movement pattern.
 Weight bearing through the arms during tummy time is also happening now, building shoulder stability that feeds directly into throwing, swimming, and racket sports down the line.
 Encourage floor time as much as possible.
-Resist the temptation to keep your baby in bouncers or car seats for long stretches.
 The floor is where the development happens.

 1. Daily tummy time.
 Start with two or three minutes, several times a day, and build from there.
 Place a rolled towel under their chest if they struggle.
-Get down on the floor with them.
-Your face is their motivation.
+Get down on the floor with them — your face is their motivation.
+A 2024 randomised clinical trial in low-income settings (Souza et al., Frontiers in Psychology) found that structured tummy time produced measurable cognitive and motor improvements in preterm infants — direct evidence that this simple intervention works.

 2. Reach-and-grasp play.
 Use high-contrast objects and rattles at varying distances.
 Move them slowly so your baby tracks with their eyes.
 This trains the visual-motor connection that is central to all ball sports.

-3. Limit time in containment devices.
-Swings, bouncers, and car seats have their place.
-But every hour spent in them is an hour not spent developing active motor control.
+3. Limit time in container devices.
+Swings, bouncers, jumpers, and car seats have their place — but every hour spent in them is an hour not spent developing active motor control.
+Some paediatricians describe excessive container use as "container syndrome", linked to delayed motor milestones, weakened core development, and the flat-head syndrome (plagiocephaly) Hewitt's review identified.
 Floor time wins every time.

 If you have genuine concerns, speak to your health visitor or paediatrician.
 Trust your instincts.
 You know your baby better than anyone.